 - CALM are a national helpline for men to talk about how they are feeling.
 Call 0800 58 58 58 (UK).
 They are available 5pm-midnight 365 days a year.

 - For support in a crisis, Text Shout to 85258.
 If you’re experiencing a personal crisis, are unable to cope and need support.
-Shout can help with urgent issues such as suicidal thoughts, abuse or assault, self-harm, bullying or relationship challenges.
+Shout can help with urgent issues such as suicidal thoughts, abuse or assault, self-harm, bullying or relationship difficulties.